ryosama/double_page_splitter/README.md

 	Split only one file

 `--output-dir=dirname`
-	Directory where the splited file are saved (default is 'split')
+	Directory where the splited files are saved (default is 'split')

 `--quality=x`
 	JPEG output quality (default is 90)